earthobservatory/azure-scripts/README.md

 Further configuration is still required after you run either the Terraform or the shell versions of the deployment scripts.
 Some of the tasks that you need to do includes:

 1. Set up CI by navigating to `http://[CI_FQDN]:8080` and proceed as admin, and retrieve Jenkin's API key and the current administrative user's username.
+Optionally, you might want to update Jenkins before setting it up by downloading the latest Jenkins `.war` file and replacing the old version in `/usr/local/bin/jenkins.war`.
-2. `sds configure` and other `sds` commands to set up the environment constants used by HySDS on Mozart, one of which is to add `JENKINS_API_KEY` as retrieved previously.
-Refer to the Manual for more instructions
+2. `sds configure` to set up the environment constants used by HySDS on Mozart, one of which is to add `JENKINS_API_KEY` as retrieved previously.
+3. Verify that ElasticSearch is running on Mozart, Metrics and GRQ instances by running `$ systemctl status elasticsearch` on those instances.
+If it's not up, run `# systemctl start elasticsearch`.
+4. `sds update all -f` to update all components of HySDS.
+5. `sds start all -f` to start all components of HySDS, and use `sds status all` to verify that all components are up and running.
-3. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `shell/https_autoconfig.sh` on the servers that need it (mainly Mozart, GRQ and Metrics).
+6. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `shell/https_autoconfig.sh` on the servers that need it (mainly Mozart, GRQ and Metrics).
 The current script only supports DNS verification through CloudFlare.

 ## Good to knows/Caveats